By Jenny Park

 Be Informative and Involved

 My very first experience with yoga was not a good time.
-I walked into a “beginners” class but these people did not seem like beginners at all.
+I walked into a “beginners” class, but these people did not seem like beginners at all.
 The yoga instructor simply began the class with no introduction or instruction at all.
 She simply barked out the asanas and executed them.
 She didn’t even walk around the class to offer tips.
 Needless to say I was disenchanted.
 Always explain the move, how to execute it and the benefits it brings to educate both new and even experienced students.
+Teaching yoga to beginners is a skill and a niche that is underrated.

 To see our selection of Yoga teacher training courses, please visit the following link.